Choi-Wonkyo/UNDP-Data-Dive-Hackathon/README.md

 -------------------------------
 <br>

+🏆 **Winner — 2025 Data Dive for Development Hackathon (UNDP)**
+🚀 Selected as one of the top 2 teams, advancing to a UNDP-supported development program

+🌪️ **Team CYClone** · 📅 Jul 2025 – Jan 2026

 ## 📋 Project Overview
 This project develops a simulation-based forecasting tool to support **UNDP's decision-making** in Official Development Assistance (ODA).